• Skip to main content

 • In a medium bowl, combine flour, baking soda, salt and matcha powder.
 Whisk to mix dry ingredients together.
 Set aside.

-315 grams (2½ cups plus 2 Tablespoons) all purpose flour, ¾ teaspoon baking soda, 1 teaspoon Kosher salt (I use Diamond Crystal), 6 grams (1 Tablespoon) Matcha powder, sifted
+315 grams (2½ cups plus 2 Tablespoons) all purpose flour, ¾ teaspoon baking soda, 1 teaspoon kosher salt, 6 grams (1 Tablespoon) matcha powder

 • Add the egg and vanilla.
 Mix until fully incorporated, scraping down the bowl as needed.